core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Identifier (Gid): identifier assigned to the group, unique within the set of groups of a given Group Manager.

+* Birth Gid: with respect to a group member, the Gid obtained by that group member upon (re-)joining the group.

 * Group request: CoAP request message sent by a client in the group to all servers in that group.

 * Source authentication: evidence that a received message in the group originated from a specific identified group member.
 This also provides assurance that the message was not tampered with by anyone, be it a different legitimate group member or an endpoint which is not a group member.